Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 - United Nations -

-The UN humanitarian agency OCHA said Saturday it was mobilising emergency response efforts, alongside its partner organisations.
+The UN humanitarian agency OCHA is mobilising emergency response efforts, alongside its partner organisations.

-"A severe shortage of medical supplies is hampering response efforts, including trauma kits, blood bags, anaesthetics, assistive devices, essential medicines, and tents for health workers," OCHA said in a statement.
+"A severe shortage of medical supplies is hampering response efforts, including trauma kits, blood bags, anaesthetics, assistive devices, essential medicines, and tents for health workers," OCHA said in a statement Saturday.

 - United States -